 It is important to note that it may not be necessary to make a request for information under the Freedom of Information Act from a body.
 A considerable amount of material is already made available to the public through websites, information leaflets, publications and in response to oral and written enquiries.
 Most organisations have a dedicated information section, which is available to assist you with general queries, requests for information and publications.

 If the information you require is not readily available, you must make your request in writing to the FOI Unit of the body and your application should refer to the Freedom of Information Act.
 If your application for information does not mention the Act, then your application will be dealt with as an ordinary request for information.
 If information is required in a particular form (for example, photocopy or computer disk) this should be specified in the application.

 Try to be as specific as you can in order to enable the organisation to identify the information you require.
 Where possible try to indicate the time period for which you wish to access records (for example, records created between May 2012 and December 2012).

 Under the Act, a request for records must be acknowledged within 2 weeks and, in most cases, responded to within 4 weeks.
-If a third party is involved, there may be another 3 weeks before a response.
+If a third party is involved, there may be another 3 weeks before you receive a response.

 If you are not satisfied with the response of the body to any aspect of your request for information (for example, refusal of information, form of access, charges) you can seek to have the decision re-examined.
 Also, if you have not received a reply within 4 weeks of your initial application (this is deemed a refusal of your request) you can seek to have the decision re-examined.